 So i wanted to have a place where people can just go and find all the machine learning jobs from all over the internet.

 Can you tell us the story of your business from idea to where you are now?

 I started by building a normal job board without taking posts form other boards.
-But then i later realised this is was a chicken and egg problem, as no one was posting since there are no visitors and no one wants to visit since there are no jobs.
+But then I later realized this is was a chicken and egg problem, as no one was posting since there are no visitors and no one wants to visit since there are no jobs.

-But then one fine day, i started realising i am getting customers now.
-Now i am back on the idea and trying to build it.
+But then one fine day, i started realizing I am getting customers now.
+Now I am back on the idea and trying to build it.
 I am trying to build better features, and launch it soon, but its not ready for version 2 yet.